-Special Optional Redemption of the Issue 2022-1 Bonds, including Cross Calls.
-The Issue 2022-1 Bonds are subject to redemption, at the election of THDA, in whole or in part, at any time prior to maturity, in accordance with the provisions of the Resolution, and in an amount equal to amounts available for such purposes from (i) proceeds of the Issue 2022-1 Bonds not expected to be applied to the financing of Program Loans as described below under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Redemption of Issue 2022-1 from Unexpended Proceeds"; (ii) except as otherwise described under the headings "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and " - Mandatory Redemption - 10 Year Rule", repayments and prepayments of the Program Loans allocated to the Issue 2022-1 Bonds in excess of regularly scheduled debt service payments on the Issue 2022-1 Bonds; (iii) repayments and prepayments of Program Loans financed with the proceeds of any other Bonds issued under the Resolution, subject to limitations contained in the Internal Revenue Code of 1986, as amended (the, "Code"), (iv) other amounts on deposit in the Revenue Fund of the Resolution in excess of the amounts then required for the payment of Debt Service and Program Expenses, and (v) amounts on deposit in the Bond Reserve Fund in excess of the Bond Reserve Fund Requirement; provided, however, that (1) the Lockout Serial Bonds (a) are only subject to redemption as described in clause (i) above to the extent no other Issue 2022-1 Bonds remain Outstanding, (b) are only subject to redemption as described in clause (ii) above to the extent no other Issue 2022-1 Bonds remain Outstanding and such redemption is otherwise required by the Code, and (c) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above, and (2) PAC Bonds are subject to redemption under clause (i) above, but (a) are only subject to redemption under clause (ii) above as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and (b) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above if such redemption would cause amortization of the PAC Bonds to exceed the Planned Amortization Amount shown above in the PAC Bonds Amortization Schedule.
-The Resolution permits the sale of Program Loans, including those allocated to Issue 2022-1 Bonds, and application of the sale proceeds to the redemption of Bonds (see Appendix D "2013 GENERAL RESOLUTION"), subject to limitations contained in the Code; however, THDA has no current plans to sell Program Loans held under the General Resolution.
+Special Optional Redemption of the Issue 2022-2 Bonds, including Cross Calls.
+The Issue 2022-2 Bonds are subject to redemption, at the election of THDA, in whole or in part, at any time prior to maturity, in accordance with the provisions of the Resolution, and in an amount equal to amounts available for such purposes from (i) proceeds of the Issue 2022-2 Bonds not expected to be applied to the financing of Program Loans as described below under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Redemption of Issue 2022-2 from Unexpended Proceeds"; (ii) except as otherwise described under the headings "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and " - Mandatory Redemption - 10 Year Rule", repayments and prepayments of the Program Loans allocated to the Issue 2022-2 Bonds in excess of regularly scheduled debt service payments on the Issue 2022-2 Bonds; (iii) repayments and prepayments of Program Loans financed with the proceeds of any other Bonds issued under the Resolution, subject to limitations contained in the Internal Revenue Code of 1986, as amended (the, "Code"), (iv) other amounts on deposit in the Revenue Fund of the Resolution in excess of the amounts then required for the payment of Debt Service and Program Expenses, and (v) amounts on deposit in the Bond Reserve Fund in excess of the Bond Reserve Fund Requirement; provided, however, that (1) the Lockout Serial Bonds (a) are only subject to redemption under (i) and (ii) above to the extent no other Issue 2022-2 Bonds remain outstanding, and (b) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above, and (2) PAC Bonds are subject to redemption under clause (i) above, but (a) are only subject to redemption under clause (ii) above as described under the heading "DESCRIPTION OF OFFERED BONDS - Redemption Provisions for Offered Bonds - Special Mandatory Redemption of PAC Bonds", and (b) shall not be subject to redemption as described in clauses (iii), (iv) and (v) above if such redemption would cause amortization of the PAC Bonds to exceed the Planned Amortization Amount shown above in the PAC Bonds Amortization Schedule.
+The Resolution permits the sale of Program Loans, including those allocated to Issue 2022-2 Bonds, and application of the sale proceeds to the redemption of Bonds (see Appendix D "2013 GENERAL RESOLUTION"), subject to limitations contained in the Code; however, THDA has no current plans to sell Program Loans held under the General Resolution.

 The date of redemption shall be determined by the Trustee upon the direction of THDA, subject to the provisions of and in accordance with the Resolution.
-The Issue 2022-1 Bonds to be so redeemed shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable; provided, however, that the redemption price of the PAC Bonds in the event of a redemption described in clause (i) of the preceding paragraph shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
-The Issue 2022-1 Bonds to be so redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amount of all Offered Bonds (other than the Lockout Serial Bonds) then Outstanding in the event of a redemption pursuant to clause (i) of the preceding paragraph.
-See "ASSUMPTIONS REGARDING OFFERED BONDS - Prepayments" and "ASSUMPTIONS REGARDING.

-OFFERED BONDS - THDA Redemption Practices".
+The Issue 2022-2 Bonds to be so redeemed shall be redeemed at a redemption price of 100% of the principal amount thereof, plus interest accrued to the redemption date, if applicable; provided, however, that the redemption price of the PAC Bonds in the event of a redemption described in clause (i) of the preceding paragraph shall be the issue price thereof (par plus initial premium) plus accrued interest to the redemption date.
+The Issue 2022-2 Bonds to be so redeemed shall be selected by THDA in its sole discretion; provided, however, that the PAC Bonds may not be redeemed in amounts in excess of their proportionate amount of all Offered Bonds then Outstanding in the event of a redemption pursuant to clause (i) of the preceding paragraph.
+See "ASSUMPTIONS REGARDING OFFERED BONDS - Prepayments" and "ASSUMPTIONS REGARDING OFFERED BONDS - THDA Redemption Practices".